Reduce Exposure with IT Administrator Training

 Securing Web ServersReviews each of the Open Web Application Security Project (OWASP) top vulnerabilities and how security practitioners can prevent and/or mitigate issues in each category.

-Supply Chain AttacksThe final module in the series analyzes real-world examples of supply chain attacks to understand why they occur and how to prevent or mitigate them.
+Supply Chain AttacksExamine real-world supply chain attacks to understand their causes and how to prevent or mitigate them.
+This module emphasizes learning from past incidents to strengthen defenses against future threats.